nori-dot-eco/contracts/docs/Market.md

 function setNoriFeePercentage(uint256 noriFeePercentage_) external
 ```

 Sets the Nori fee percentage (as an integer) which is the percentage of  each purchase that will be paid to Nori as the marketplace operator.
-Emits a &#x60;NoriFeePercentageUpdated&#x60; event.
+Emits a `NoriFeePercentageUpdated` event.

 <i>##### Requirements: